How can I get a better bin picking experience?¶

 In bin picking, each Pickit detection request typically yields multiple objects.
 Select an object ordering strategy that places higher objects first.
 In general prefer highest product center over highest product part.
 In the image below object 1 will be picked before object 2.

-Enable checking collisions between tool and bin, and between tool and other objects in the bin.
+Enable collision prevention between tool and bin, and between tool and other objects in the bin.

-Enforce alignment of Pick frame orientation to constrain the approach direction and orientation.
+Enforce alignment of pick point orientation to constrain the approach direction and orientation.
 When enforcing alignment constraints it’s useful to enable the bin avoidance strategy to improve reachability of objects close to the bin borders.

 Consider Detecting an empty ROI box when no more detections are found.

 Not related to Pickit but to bin picking in general, use a slender tool that is as long as the bin depth.
 Leaving bulky parts of the tool and the robot outside of the bin at all times greatly improves object reachability.
 This is not always a feasible alternative due to application constraints, so it’s a good idea to consider in early stages of application development.